StoryAWeek

 Having said that, as your writing begins to flow, you’re going to want to share it.
 If you keep writing to the prompts, in just a few months, you will have a stack of varied stories available for StoryADay’s Critique Week and some other sharing opportunities I’m working on.
 And you’ll have stories read for contests and publications, and maybe your own self-published projects.

-The plan is to send out a prompt every week, but that doesn’t mean you have to use my prompt every week.
+I will send send out a prompt every week, but that doesn’t mean you have to use my prompt every week.
 Have a super idea of your own for a story?
-Archive my email and use it another time!
+Put a note in your calendar to use my idea another time!

 You’ll never ‘fall behind’ because I don’t expect you to use every prompt.